The Butterfinger cookies are slightly crispy, a little chewy and totally delicous! Each bite is filled with chocolate chips and Butterfinger candies!

 4. The candy.
 Gobs and gobs of candy.
 No one gives out popcorn balls, apples and pennies anymore.
 We all buy the same candy from the same box stores.
 I sort of laugh at the irony of sending my kids out to get the exact same candy I’m giving out!
 I should bring back the candy apples and the popcorn balls!

 But, when it comes to candy, I do like my Butterfingers!
 I mean I REALLY like them.
 In fact, I’m down right surprised that I was able to set some aside to make these chocolate chip Butterfinger cookies!
 After a week, my kids are sick of their candy.
 This is where I swoop in and create something with the leftovers.
-An example is my Milk Dud cookies.
+Butterfinger bark and Milk Dud cookies are perfect for leftover candy!.
 We rarely have Butterfingers left over.
 I never get to make anything with them.
 So I did it backwards this year.
 I bought the Butterfingers in advance and made these chocolate chip Butterfinger cookies before Halloween.
 This way I get to eat a tasty cookie now and eat my favorite candies later!

 Cookies loaded with oats, chocolate chips and Butterfingers!